 B.I.S.
 Concentration.
 A concentration in quality analysis is available under the Bachelor of Interdisciplinary Studies (B.I.S.) degree, a program intended for the student who has academic interests that might not be satisfied with existing majors.
 Building on two academic concentrations (or one double concentration) and an interdisciplinary core, students in the B.I.S. program take active roles in creating their educational plans and defining their career goals.
-For more information, see "Bachelor of Interdisciplinary Studies," page 116.
+For more information, see "Bachelor of Interdisciplinary Studies," page 123.

 Business Honors.
-W. P. Carey School of Business students who have been admitted to the Barrett Honors College are eligible to participate in the Business Honors program.
+W. P. Carey School of Business students who have been admitted to the Barrett Honors College are eligible to participate in Business Honors.

-The Business Honors program provides opportunities for academically talented undergraduate business students to interact with other leading students, faculty, and business professionals inside and outside the classroom.
+Business Honors provides opportunities for academically talented undergraduate business students to interact with other leading students, faculty, and business professionals inside and outside the classroom.
 The result is a challenging and enriched education experience that is valuable for professional career or graduate work.

-To be admitted to the Business Honors program, students must meet the following criteria:
+To be admitted to Business Honors, students must meet the following criteria: